Best Taurus TX22 Accessories

 I had an advantage here, as I had already installed one of these triggers in another Taurus TX22.
 Like the Titan, the TandemKross Victory trigger for the Taurus TX22 is machined aluminum, skeletonized, and also available in black or red.
 The flat face has a texture like checkering with small diamond-shaped cuts.
 And it’s adjustable for pre and post-travel.
 Although it’s not really adjustable once installed so follow the directions carefully.
 I can’t imagine not combining it with the lightened trigger spring, as together, they drop the pull weight by a couple of pounds.

 The first time I installed one, I mentioned that it was one of the trickier trigger upgrades I’ve done.
 Not difficult, just requiring more patience to twist parts around and fit them together.
 The link above will take you to the product page, which contains the installation video.
-Note that there are two set screws for the trigger.
+You’ll find two set screws for the trigger.
 Paying close attention to their installation will save you the trouble of doing it more than once.
+It’s one of my most suggested Taurus TX22 accessories, and enthusiasts online seem to agree it makes a huge difference.

 Pro tip: Make sure the trigger bar is smooth and flat where it goes through the trigger.
 All three that I have done were a bit rough, and got a few passes with emery paper.
 No one wants a new trigger with unnecessary friction.
-Also, the lightened spring gets installed upon reassembly.
+You install the lightened spring during reassembly.
 No extra steps there.

 TandemKross halo Charging Ring for the Taurus TX22

 Unlike some of its competition, the Taurus TX22 doesn’t need a charging ring.
 It’s fairly easy to rack the slide right out of the box.
 But that ring certainly makes it a little easier, especially after an optic has been added.
 While TandemKross offered their Challenger Charging Handle as well, I didn’t like the “Golf tee stuck in my slide” look (Seems no one else did, as they no longer carry it).
-They’re both machined aluminum, and both available in red or black, of course.
+They’re machined aluminum, and you can get them in red or black.
 The halo comes with the TandemKross TX22 Race Gun Kit though, so that’s what we installed.

 I’ll be honest here.
 I didn’t even need to read the installation instructions.
 Although I recommend that you do anyway, so check that link above.
 With the slide removed and the barrel and recoil assembly out, it’s a quick swap.
 Depress the retainer in the middle of the cover plate at the rear of the slide, and carefully slide the plate down.
 Don’t let the spring and detent take flight – they are under tension.
 Compress them, and slide the halo on, in place of the cover.
 After that’s done, the grip frame and the slide can be reunited again.